Setting up deductions with KeyPay

 Checking the status of a deduction

-You can quickly see the status of expiring deductions by coming back to the employee deductions screen.
+You can quickly see the status of expiring deductions by coming back to the employee Pay Run Inclusions screen.

 Once you’ve setup your deductions, a summary of the deductions will be displayed which will include:

 - The amount or date at which the deduction will expire

 - The start date of the deductions

 - Whether or not the deduction has actually expired